111 Influencer Marketing Statistics That Actually Mean Something For Your Brand

 69. LinkedIn is the world’s largest professional network, with more than 562 million users across 200 countries, including decision makers from every Fortune 500 Company.
 LinkedIn users span across generations.
 The 18 to 29 crowd represents nearly a quarter of LinkedIn users, 61% of LinkedIn users are 30 to 64 years old, and 21% of LinkedIn users are over the age of 65.

-71. Half of college-educated adults in the U.S. say they use Linkedin, compared to only 9% for high school graduates who have no college experience.
+71. Half of college-educated adults in the U.S. say they use Linkedin, compared to only nine percent for high school graduates who have no college experience.

 72. Three in four LinkedIn users make more than $50,000 a year.

 73. While it’s not really set up like other social networks, LinkedIn users are not immune to user-generated content and recommendations from friends.
 Half of B2B buyers rely on LinkedIn to make their purchasing decisions, and when they do, 76% use recommendations from their professional networks to make those purchases.

 74. As you could probably imagine, 70% of LinkedIn users are from countries outside the U.S. The top 5 home countries of LInkedIn users are the United States, India, Brazil, Great Britain, and Canada.